elegant-scipy/elegant-scipy/markdown/ch6.markdown

 # Linear algebra in SciPy

+> No one can be told what the matrix is.
+You have to see it for yourself.
+>
+> — Morpheus, The Matrix

 Just like Chapter 4, which dealt with the Fast Fourier Transform, this chapter will feature an elegant *method*.
 We want to highlight the linear algebra packages available in SciPy, which form